 |pipeline_latent_diffusion_uncond.py||Unconditional Image Generation||-|

 ( vqvae: VQModel unet: UNet2DModel scheduler: DDIMScheduler )

 This model inherits from DiffusionPipeline.
-Check the superclass documentation for the generic methods implemented for all pipelines (downloading, saving, running on a particular device, etc.).
+Check the superclass documentation for the generic methods the library implements for all the pipelines (such as downloading or saving, running on a particular device, etc.)

 __call__< source >

 num_inference_steps: int = 50

 int, optional, defaults to 1) — Number of images to generate.

 torch.Generator, optional) — One or a list of torch generator(s) to make generation deterministic.

 int, optional, defaults to 50) — The number of denoising steps.
 More denoising steps usually lead to a higher quality image at the expense of slower inference.